 Ceremony of Remembrance for our Children (any age) who Have Died Before Us

-This spiritual observance is being held on Sunday, December 8 at 6:30 p.m. at Church of the Transfiguration, 50 West Bloomfield Road, Pittsford, NY.
+This spiritual observance is held every December at Church of the Transfiguration, 50 West Bloomfield Road, Pittsford, NY.
 It is sponsored by the Jeff Milano-Johnson Memorial Fund.
 Families and friends who have experienced the death of a child, young adult, sibling, or grandchild are welcome.
 It is a very soothing and peaceful observance that truly touches everyone who attends. *Held in conjunction with The Compassionate Friends Worldwide Candle Lighting© *Open to individuals of any faith.
 This ceremony is non-denominational.

 The ceremony includes a music, harpist, children’s names read, candle lighting, and poetry.

 Bring additional photo (framed pictures able to stand work best, no larger than 8 x 10) by 6:15 pm on the night of the Ceremony.